cbartram/ChatBot/README.md

  comes with a webpack dev server which provides hot reloading of the app.

  There is another NodeJS express server which runs concurrently along with the webpack dev server.
- Any unknown HTTP requests will be proxies by the webpack dev server along to the NodeJS express server which communicates directly with Wit.ai's services.
+ Any unknown HTTP requests will be proxied by the webpack dev server along to the NodeJS express server which communicates directly with Wit.ai's services.

  When a user sends a message the text is sent it a POST request with a `message object` body (see Message Object below) to the Express server where it is passed along to Wit.ai for parsing.
-Wit.ai will response back with a string representing the `intent` it think best exemplifies the users request.
+Wit.ai will respond back with a string representing the `intent` it thinks best exemplifies the users request.

- From here this intent is acted upon by the Express server and it creates an `intent object` which is used by React to render and display the proper responses and associated links
+ From here this intent is acted upon by the Express server and it creates an `intent object` which is used by React to render and display the proper chatbot responses and associated links in the user interface.

  Its important to know that the server and client communicate with **message object requests** and **Intent Object responses**